Do you want to learn the proper way and steps in writing your industrial training/SIWES report?

 1. Title Page

-The Table of Content Page should show the orderly and sequential arrangement of the aforementioned pages including the activities, projects carried out by you at your workplace.
+The Table of Contents should show the orderly and sequential arrangement of the aforementioned pages, including the activities, projects carried out by you at your workplace.

-Moreover, this page enables the reader to easily know and find the exact pages of a particular topic or activity of interest without having to read the entire report.
+This page enables a reader to easily know and find the exact pages of a particular topic or activity of interest without having to read the entire report.